Mikerniker/100_Days_of_Python/Day93/README.md

 ### The challenge

-- Build a website where a user can upload an image and tell them what the top 10 most common colours in that image are.
+- Build a custom web scraper to collect data on things that you are interested in.

 ### Links